What is Menopause?

 Menopause is the name for a natural process that all women experience, as the monthly cycle gradually comes to an end, most commonly sometime between the ages of 45 - 55.
 Perhaps due to popular stereotypes, we also tend to think of it as a pathological state that causes much physical and emotional suffering.
 In reality, many women may only experience relatively mild discomfort.
 But according to some estimates, roughly 15% of women will struggle with this transition, and their challenges are real and profound.

-There are a wide range of symptoms that can accompany menopause, and each woman’s experience is unique.
-All women will notice a gradual changes in menstruation (often called peri-menopause) in the lead up to a full cessation (menopause is defined as year without a period).
+There is a wide range of symptoms that can accompany menopause, and each woman’s experience is unique.
+All women will notice gradual changes in menstruation (often called peri-menopause) in the lead up to a full cessation (menopause is defined as a year without a period).
 Cycles may become either longer or shorter.
 The length of the period can also change, sometimes dramatically.
 Likewise, blood flow may suddenly become heavy or quite light with lots of spotting.
 These menstrual changes can be accompanied by mood fluctuations, sleep disturbance, hot flashes, night sweats, skin changes, urinary complaints, sexual dysfunction, and more.
-But regardless of the specifics and severity of your symptoms, Chinese medicine can help provide support and strengthen the natural course of this physiological process.
+But regardless of the specifics and severity of your symptoms, Chinese medicine offers a holistic framework for promoting balance during life transitions.

 What is Menopause from the Lens of Chinese Medicine?